DSPT3/DS-OOP-Review/sprint-challenge/part6onword.md

-- How could containers help us improve this situation? containers help us run code despite the computer that is using it.Why do I need 5 sentences to explain that?
+- How could containers help us improve this situation? containers help us run code despite the OS of the user.
+ They give control and isolation to software upon network deployment.
+Helps limit memory and storage a software can use.Containers such as dockers allow control autherization outside of the software.
+The before and after of containers is a big difference.